crumbhole/kubecog-plugin/README.md

 You must place a .kubecog.yaml in the directory you want processing with this plugin, otherwise it will not do anything.

 It uses gomplate (go's templating language), the same as helm does.
-Left and right delimiters default to [[ and ]].
-They can be overridden in .kubecog.yaml for your specific templates if that is convenient.
+Left and right delimiters default to [[ and ]] to avoid the clash with the default helm delimiters.
+They can be overridden in .kubecog.yaml for your specific templates if that is helpful.

 Environment: